originell/vim-config/README.md

 If CommandT makes your VIM segfault, this is most likely to happen because your VIM is compiled against a different Ruby version than CommandT.
 I recommend using [`rvm`](https://rvm.beginrescueend.com/) (Ruby Version Manager) to install/switch to the version your VIM is compiled against and recompile CommandT.

 Same applies for `make` failures.

+pep8
+====

+My config also has `pep8` support.
+In order to take advantage of it you have to install the pep8 script from the python package index.

+    pip install pep8

+After that, just press `<leader>8` and you will get a nice window with all your pep8 violations

 pyflakes
 ========